ntalbott/relix/README.md

 **Supported Operators**: eq, all
 **Ordering**: can be ordered on any numeric attribute (default is the to_i of the indexed value)

+### OrderedIndex

+Ordered indexes are specifically designed to support range queries.
+Like a MultiIndex, they support multiple matching primary keys per indexed value.
+They are declared using #ordered in the relix block:

+    relix do
+      ordered :birthdate
+    end

+**Supported Operators**: eq, lt, lte, gt, gte, order, limit, offset
+**Ordering**: ordered ascending by the indexed value, but can be queried in reverse order if you use `order(:desc)`.

+Ordered indexes support a flexible fluent interface for specifying the query:

+    Person.lookup do |q|
+      q[:birthdate].
+        gte(Date.new(1990, 1, 1)).
+        lt(Date.new(1991, 1, 1).
+        order(:desc).
+        limit(10)
+    end

+This query returns the primary keys of the 10 youngest people born in 1990.

 ## Keying